Kantan-Streaming/Core/CONTRIBUTING.md

 ### Where to find Us

-We're active right here on Github.
+We're active right here on Gitlab.
 If you encounter a bug or other problems, open an issue on here for us to take a look at it.
 We also accept feature requests here as well.